ashaduri/csv-parser/README.md

 Currently, parsing at compile-time has some restrictions:
 - Only string_views are supported for output (no doubles).
-- Consecutive double-quotes are not collapsed in strings.
+- To collapse consecutive double-quotes in strings, a compile-time-allocated buffer has to be used.

-One (possibly useful) consequence of compile-time parsing is that a parse error causes compilation error.
+One (possibly useful) consequence of compile-time parsing is that a parse error also causes a compilation error.

 #### Example:
 ``` C++